If you’re in the market for a new vehicle then you should know something about tax season: tax refunds and car loans are a good match.*

 How using a tax refund for a down payment could affect financing

 Let’s see what kind of difference a tax refund might make to financing a car.
-A refund of $3,000, for example, is almost enough to cover the typical 10 percent down payment on a new car (the average new-car price was $33,666 in March 2016, according to Kelley Blue Book).
-And it would more than cover 10 percent down on a used vehicle (the average used-car price was $19,232 in the third quarter of 2016, according to Edmunds).
+A refund of $3,000, for example, goes a long way toward covering the typical 12 percent down payment on a new car (the average new-car price was $34,870 in November 2017, according to Kelley Blue Book).
+It would also more than cover 12 percent down on a used vehicle (the average used-car price was $19,402 in the third quarter of 2017, according to Edmunds).

-Adding $3,000 from a tax refund to the $5,000 already in the down payment field, to make $8,000 in total, drops the monthly payment to $215.09 – a potential saving of $53.77 per month.
+Adding $3,000 from a tax refund to the $5,000 already in the down payment field, to make $8,000 in total, drops the monthly payment to $215.09 – a potential saving of $53.77 per month – and may also save you money on interest charges.
 Of course, a larger tax refund would enable the purchase of a more expensive car for the same payment.

-Here’s another option for using a tax refund for a car purchase.
-Instead of using the money as a down payment it could be used for making a number of monthly payments on the auto loan.
+This is another option for using a tax refund for a car purchase.
+Instead of using the money as a down payment it could be used for making a number of monthly payments on the new auto loan.
 A refund of $3,000 could be used to make 11 payments of $268.86; almost a year’s worth on a five-year loan term.
 Not a bad start.

-None of these calculations are guaranteed, but at least they give shoppers a sense of how to apply their tax refunds to monthly payments, or the number of months of payments.
+None of these calculations is guaranteed, but they give shoppers a sense of how to apply their tax refunds to monthly payments, or the number of monthly payments in the loan term.

-With an idea of what you can afford and how using a tax refund for a down payment might lower your costs, you’ll be in a good position to research affordable vehicles.
-Consider reading expert and consumer reviews online at websites like Kelley Blue Book, Edmunds, Autotrader and Cars.com.
+With an idea of what you can afford and how using a tax refund for a down payment may lower your costs, you’ll be in good shape to research affordable vehicles.
+Consider reading expert and consumer reviews at websites like Kelley Blue Book, Edmunds and Cars.com.

 Turning your thoughts to auto lenders, you might want to try and get preapproved before visiting a dealership.
-Preapproval gives you the power of knowing the terms of your auto loan, including the total loan amount, loan term and APR, so you can shop with the confidence of a cash buyer in the dealer showroom.
+Preapproval gives you the advantage of knowing the terms of your auto loan, including the total loan amount, loan term and APR, up front so you can shop with the confidence of a cash buyer at the showroom.

 Direct-to-consumer lenders like RoadLoans enable consumers to apply for a loan online in minutes and get an immediate decision.
-Once approved, review the terms of your approval, download and print your loan documents and take them with you to a recommended dealer within RoadLoans’ nationwide network.
-Our 14,000 dealerships offer a huge inventory of quality new and used vehicles.
+If approved, review the terms of your approval, download and print your loan documents and take them with you to the preferred dealer listed in your packet.
+Alternatively, use RoadLoans’ dealer locator to find another option within our national network of 14,000 dealerships.
+Each is able to show you select new and used models meeting our standards for age, mileage and financing.

 Two more ways tax returns and car loans may work together

-A down payment on a vehicle, or ready cash for a stretch of car payments, are not the only ways a tax return might work with auto financing to your advantage.
+A down payment on a vehicle, or ready cash for a stretch of car payments, are not the only ways a tax refund might work with auto financing to your benefit.
 Here are a couple more situations:

 - Pay down principal

-If you have an existing car loan, using your tax return to pay down the principal may save you money on interest over the life of the loan.
+If you have an existing car loan, using your tax refund to pay down the principal may save you money on interest over the life of the loan.

 Use an amortization calculator to see how adding to or subtracting from your principal and interest affects the loan and total payments.